microsoft/FluidFramework/packages/dds/merge-tree/docs/Attribution.md

 A common feature in collaborative applications is the ability to attribute pieces of content to a particular user.
 This attribution information generally contains information about who edited the content as well as when the edit occurred.

-At the time of writing this document, the Fluid framework doesn't natively support this kind of functionality, though in theory it has all of the data it needs (the op envelope contains both a timestamp and a client id, which can be mapped to information about the user using the audience).
+At the time of writing this document, the Fluid Framework doesn't natively support this kind of functionality, though in theory it has all of the data it needs (the op envelope contains both a timestamp and a client id, which can be mapped to information about the user using the audience).
 This has forced Fluid consumers that want attribution information to use workaround schemes.
 For example, in SharedString it's